Tochemey/goakt/README.md

 ### Mailbox

 Once can implement a custom mailbox.
 See [Mailbox](./actors/mailbox.go).
-Go-Akt comes with the following mailboxes built-in:
+GoAkt comes with the following mailboxes built-in:

 - [`UnboundedMailbox`](./actors/unbounded_mailbox.go): this is the default mailbox.
 It is implemented using the lock-free Multi-Producer-Single-Consumer Queue.
 - [`BoundedMailbox`](./actors/bounded_mailbox.go): this is a thread-safe mailbox implemented using the Ring-Buffer Queue.
 When the mailbox is full any new message is sent to the deadletter queue.
 Setting a reasonable capacity for the queue can enhance throughput.